infor-design/enterprise/src/components/timepicker/readme.md

   attributes: [{ name: 'id', value: 'my-unique-id' }, { name: 'data-automation-id', value: 'my-unique-id' }]
 ```

-Providing the data, this will add an ID added to each timepicker trigger with `-trigger`, and the timepicker element appended.
+Providing the data, this will add an ID added to each timepicker trigger with `-trigger`, timepicker hours with `-hours`, timepicker minutes with `-minutes`, timepicker seconds with `-seconds`, timepicker period with `-period`, timepicker button trigger with `-btn`, and the timepicker element appended.

 - Please refer to the [Application Testability Checklist](https://design.infor.com/resources/application-testability-checklist) for further details.